Yentna River

-The Yentna River (Dena'ina: Yentnu) is a river in South Central Alaska, formed by its East Fork and West Fork at 62°16′50″N 151°46′26″W, flows South-East to Susitna River, 30 mi North-West of Anchorage, Alaska; Cook Inlet Low.
+The Yentna River (Dena'ina: Yentnu) is a river in South Central Alaska, formed by its East Fork and West Fork at 62°16′50″N 151°46′26″W, flows South-East to Susitna River, 30 mi North-West of Anchorage, Alaska, at Cook Inlet Low.

 History

 Tanaina Indian name reported by Spurr (1900, p.
 46), United States Geological Survey.

 "Sometimes called Johnson River after the first white man to ascend it."

 Watershed

 It begins in the Mount Dall and Yentna glacier systems and flows southeast to the Susitna River 2 mi north of Susitna.
 The river system (including upstream tributaries) is about 100 mi long.